sanjanastyles/online-dice/README.md

 ## HTML
 ### Using Image folder

-<p> In this case we will display dice cubes as images, For which we will have to declare them as follows in the body tag of div `dice` </p>
+In this case we will display dice cubes as images, For which we will have to declare them as follows in the body tag of div `dice`

 ```html
 <img class="img" src="images/dice6.png" />